nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 I continued going to work as usual.
 It was not so bad after all.
 All those doubts had gone and I feel this is where I belong, for the moment.

 I'm not thinking of running away again.
-But this developer thing, it's my weekend getaway and I'll need it to keep me sane.
+But this coding thing, it's my weekend getaway and I'll need it to keep me sane.

 ### To the main thing